Mechanic jobs

 Along with all truck driving and diesel mechanic job listings, Jobs.TheTrucker.com provides information about all carriers offering jobs in the carrier’s information page.
 Each carrier’s information page is accessible from the each individual job listing, and from the "Carriers List" in the "Resource" drop down.

-A commercial driver's license (CDL) is a driver's license required to operate large, heavy, or hazardous material vehicles in the US.
-The “class” of CDL a truck driver needs depends on the type of commercial motor vehicle operated.
+A commercial driver license (CDL) is a license required to operate large, heavy, or hazardous material vehicles in the US.
+The class of CDL a truck driver depends on the type of commercial motor vehicle operated.
 A truck driver may hold a CDL in one of three classes: Class A, Class B, and Class C.

 Driver Type refers to the employment arrangement a driver operates.
 The most common truck driver arrangements include: